teijatestaaja/example-test-automation-project/README.md

 - [Robocop](https://robocop.readthedocs.io/en/stable/) - for static code analysis
 - [Libtoc](https://github.com/amochin/robotframework-libtoc) - for keyword documentation

+# System Under Test

+The test app is a simple [TodoMVC application](https://todomvc.com/examples/react/dist/), written in React by TodoMVC Team.
+It contains the following features:

+- Feature 1: User can add todo items.
+- Feature 2: User can mark todo items as completed/uncompleted.
+- Feature 3: User can view all, active and completed todo items.
+- Feature 4: User can clear completed todo items.
+- Feature 5: User can destroy todo items.

-# How to run tests and create documentation for keywords?
+# How to run tests and create documentation for keywords

 Run tests headless, from root folder: